 3.1.
 The services which we will provide are:

-(c).
-With respect to these exceptions we are under no contractual obligation to conduct insurance mediation business exclusively with these Insurers.
+(d).
+In respect of all insurance products and services that we arrange we are under no contractual obligation to conduct insurance business

-(g).
-Advice and assistance in processing claims against Insurers under insurance policies arranged by us on your behalf
+(f).
+Advice and assistance in processing claims against Insurers under insurance policies arranged by us on your behalf.

 4. Ethical Business Practice

 4.1.
 We do not tolerate unethical behaviour either in our own activities or in those with whom we seek to do business.
 We will comply with all

 5. Written Communications